fommil/fpmortals/manuscript/complete.md

 practically impossible to test every possible input to a function, but it is easy to test a sample of values with the [scalacheck](https://www.scalacheck.org/) property.
-If a random sample of a data type has a low probability of being valid, it's a sign that the data is modelled incorrectly.
+If a random sample of a data type has a low probability of being valid, it is a sign that the data is modelled incorrectly.

 ### Optimisations